instantsoupbox/uni-notes/cloud-computing/02-Virtualization.md

 * Mapping done by VMMs - Two-Stage mapping process
     * `Memory addresses (virtual addresses of VMs) --> RAM (Physical memory) --> Machine memory`
     * Guest OSs can not directly access machine memory
-    * **Shadow table**: Page table in VMM
+    * **Shadow page table**: Maps virtual pages used by VM onto the actual pages given by the hypervisor.

+# 02 - VIRTUALIZATION II

 ## Virtual Clusters
 * Comprised of multiple VMs - Connections of VMs, virtual switches / networks
 * VMs are logically connected to distributed servers via a virtual network.
-* 1 Virtual Cluster possibly spans across several clusters
+* 1 Virtual Cluster possibly spans across several clusters.
+* VSs are supposed to solve the **hardware cost problem**.
 * High availability, scalability and performance improvements to an application (real cluster is more expensive)

 ### Design Aspects
 1. Live migration of VMs
-2. Live migratino of memory and file systems
+2. Live migration of memory and file systems
 3. Dynamic deployment at runtime of VCs

 ### Dynamic Provisioning